PHILIPPINES COUNTRY GUIDE

 Even with the new legislation though, the BSP doesn’t recognize Bitcoin and other crypto-assets as currency.

-For global crypto investors, the Philippines’ FinTech industry is still developing.
-Many crypto-supporting platforms there are effective, but they lack government support.
+For global crypto investors, the Philippines’ fintech industry is still developing.
+Crypto exchanges are generally effective, yet they lack government support.

-Investing in the Philippines real estate in market is a bet on its demographic trends.
+Investing in the Philippines real estate in market is largely a bet on demographic trends.

 As previously mentioned, the Philippines has all the right ingredients for long term growth – a high GDP growth rate, a young and quickly-growing population driving demand, skilled workers, rapid urbanization rates, and a growing middle class.